List of pizza varieties by country: United States

-In 1905, the first pizza establishment in the United States was opened in New York's Little Italy.
+In 1905, the first pizza establishment in the United States was opened in New York City's Little Italy.
 Due to the influx of Italian immigrants, the U.S. has developed regional forms of pizza, some bearing only a casual resemblance to the Italian original.
-Chicago has its own style of a deep-dish pizza, and New York City's style of pizza is well-known.
-New York-style pizza refers to the thin crust pizza popular in the states of New York, New Jersey, and Connecticut.
-Connecticut is also home to New Haven-style pizza, made whole and cooked in an extremely hot coal-fired oven.
-"Tavern-Style" popular in Chicago and St. Louis, among other Midwestern cities, use thin crusts and rectangular slices in its cracker-like pizzas.
+However, virtually every suburb and city in the United States does have reasonably authentic Neapolitan-style pizza restaurants.
+Chicago has its style of a deep-dish pizza, and New York City's style of pizza is well-known.
+New York–style pizza refers to the thin crust pizza popular in the states of New York, New Jersey, and Connecticut.
+Connecticut is also home to New Haven–style pizza, made whole and cooked in an extremely hot coal-fired oven.

+Various bar or tavern styles of pizza are especially popular across the Midwest, from Minneapolis to Chicago and St. Louis to Columbus; these all use a thin crust and are cut into rectangles.
 Philadelphia provides sauce on top of the cheese; Detroit-style pizza is a square pizza that has a thick deep-dish crisp crust, and is generally served with the sauce on top of the cheese.
-The square shape is the result of an early tradition of using metal trays originally meant to hold small parts in factories.
-The jumbo slice is an oversized New York-style pizza sold by the slice to go, especially in the Adams Morgan neighborhood in Washington, D.C.
+The square shape is the result of an early tradition of using metal trays that were originally meant to hold small parts in factories.

+The jumbo slice is an oversized New York–style pizza sold by the slice to go, especially in the Adams Morgan neighborhood in Washington, D.C.
 The white clam pie is a pizza variety that originated at the Frank Pepe Pizzeria Napoletana restaurant in New Haven, Connecticut.
-Barbecue pizza was first made at Coletta's in Memphis, using pulled pork and barbecue sauce, now popular in the Southern United States.
-In California the barbecue chicken pizza is popular, first invented by Ed LaDou in 1985.
+Barbecue pizza was first made at Coletta's in Memphis, Tennessee, using pulled pork and barbecue sauce, now popular in the Southern United States.
+In California, the barbecue chicken pizza is popular, first invented by Ed LaDou in 1985.
 The BBQ burnt end pizza can be found in Kansas City.

-Taco Bell sells a food item called the Mexican Pizza.
-It resembles a double decker, open faced tostada.
-It is relatively unknown in Mexico.
-The Mexican Pizza is normally made with beef, but its vegetarian variant made with beans has a cult following among South Asian Americans.